Namibia Safaris & Tours, Safari Costs, Packages & Holiday Trips

 On the other hand, about three-quarters of the nation’s bird species and other large creatures that are unique to the country can be found in the lush, subtropical Zambezi Region.

-The Fish River Canyon, located in Namibia’s extreme south and offering breath-taking vistas across a deep, serpentine fissure in the Earth’s crust, is arguably the country’s most magnificent natural wonder.
-It is recommended to add it to your Namibia tour package.
 Meanwhile, the striking Waterberg Plateau, made of sandstone, dominates the neighboring bushveld in the northeast.
 A completely different scenery can be found in the very north of Namibia in the species-rich wetlands of the Zambezi safari Region, a 450km arm of lush subtropical woodland that sweeps out above Botswana towards Zimbabwe and Victoria Falls.

 As with most other countries in Africa, Namibia’s socio-political landscape has been irrevocably influenced by colonialism, notably the regimes of Germany and subsequently South Africa, which resulted in the installation of apartheid and the Namibian War of Independence that lasted over twenty years.

-It’s true that Namibia’s cuisine has benefitted from its colonial past, despite the significant negative impacts that still exist.
+It’s true that Namibia’s cuisine has benefited from its colonial past, despite the significant negative impacts that still exist.
 From creamy German cakes, delectable packed brötchen, and excellent coffee to the dry, cured meats that South Africans prefer, Namibian cuisine has benefited from its colonial past.

 Namibia was among the last nations in Africa to declare independence in 1990.
 Just as foreign visitors have been sluggish to recognize Namibia’s eerie landscapes, fascinating wildlife, and rich cultural diversity, it has taken the government some time to recognize the potential of the country for tourism.